Charles-Chao-Chen/bbFMM/Readme.txt

+TODO: Remove the default assumption that the root center is at the
+	origin.
+Instead, compute the center and pass into FMM.

 DONE: The first time calling non-homogeneous kernel breaks down.
 	(call it a second time would work well.) using static variable in ComputeKernelCheb() causes the problem.